GabYrrog/Projects/Projet Final/README.md

-Covers:
+Covers://
-C++ multi-file architecture
+C++ multi-file architecture//
-Binary file reading and writing
+Binary file reading and writing//
-Function calls in other functions
+Function calls in other functions//